vladoshub/xr-gate/README.md

 ./devices/xreal_ultra/linux/scripts/install_runtime_deps_ubuntu24.sh
 ```
 After install need reboot!

-Steam must be installed from the Steam website, not from Snap.
-Use an X11/Xorg session.

 Build/runtime scripts may add the user to `video`, `input`, and `plugdev` groups.
 After that, log out/log in or reboot.